Mrs Funnybones

 Mrs Funnybones: She’s Just Like You and a Lot Like Me is a 2015 Indian non-fiction book written by former film actress Twinkle Khanna and published by Penguin India.
-Mrs Funnybones sold over one lakh copies making Twinkle Khanna India's highest-selling female writer of 2015.
+Mrs Funnybones sold over one lakh copies making Khanna the highest-selling Indian female writer of 2015.

 Background

 Khanna is a columnist for The Times of India and Daily News and Analysis.
-Her husband helped her with editing drafts for the Mrs Funnybones book.
+Her husband helped her with editing drafts for the book.